Neutron star: Magnetic field

-Gravity and equation of state
+Gravity

 The gravitational field at a neutron star's surface is about 2×10^11 times stronger than on Earth, at around 2.0×10^12 m/s2.
 Such a strong gravitational field acts as a gravitational lens and bends the radiation emitted by the neutron star such that parts of the normally invisible rear surface become visible.

 If the radius of the neutron star is 3GM/c2 or less, then the photons may be trapped in an orbit, thus making the whole surface of that neutron star visible from a single vantage point, along with destabilizing photon orbits at or below the 1 radius distance of the star.

 A fraction of the mass of a star that collapses to form a neutron star is released in the supernova explosion from which it forms (from the law of mass–energy equivalence, E = mc^{2}).
 The energy comes from the gravitational binding energy of a neutron star.